 Sir Christopher Ricks delivers lectures for the English BA at New College of the Humanities.

-He is Warren Professor of the Humanities, and Co-Director of the Editorial Institute, at Boston University, having formerly been professor of English at the University of Bristol and at Cambridge.
-He was the Professor of Poetry at Oxford, 2004-2009.
-Co-Editor of Essays in Criticism, a quarterly journal of literary criticism.
+He is Warren Professor of the Humanities at Boston University, having formerly been professor of English at the University of Bristol and then at Cambridge, and the Professor of Poetry at Oxford, 2004-2009.

 Professor Sir Christopher Ricks's Research